votoznotna/go-docker-rest-api/README.md

 # go-rest-api

-Go Rest API in Go
+Go Rest API in Go with Docker usage

 ## Technologies Used: